-Since AR5, research has also focused on the detection and attribution of regional patterns in ocean biogeochemical change relating to interior de-oxygenation, air-sea CO2 flux, and ocean carbon uptake and associated acidification.
+Since AR5, research has also focused on the detection and attribution of regional patterns in ocean biogeochemical change relating to interior deoxygenation, air-sea CO2 flux, and ocean carbon uptake and associated acidification.
 Characterization of flux variability requires understanding of the suite of physical and biological processes including transport, heat fluxes, interior ventilation, biological production and gas exchange which can have very different controls on seasonal versus interannual time scales in both the North Pacific (Ayers and Lozier, 2012) and North Atlantic (Breeden and McKinley, 2016).
 In the Southern Ocean, models have difficulty reproducing the observed seasonal cycle and interannual variability, making attribution particularly challenging (Lovenduski et al., 2016; Mongwe et al., 2016, 2018).